fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 This was a fun challenge and I'm quite happy that I managed to solve it.

 Also i realize there is some optimization to my payload, but i was too lazy and too scared that I will break something by modifying it.

+The best for the last, a big shoutout to my colleauge who has similar interests with me and his input and thoughts were very valuable on this challenge.
+Thanks buddy, you're the best!

 ## Supporting Material #